abbasizadeh/Git-Guide/README.md

    git bisect bad

 # Gitlab
-Unlike github, we can install gitlab and use it as a private repository.
+Unlike github, you can use it as a private repository.
-You can contribute with other developer and do fork, merge request and so on.
+There you can contribute to other projects and colaborate with other developers.